7 ways breastfeeding benefits you and your baby

 You’ve likely heard how breastfeeding can be difficult at the start.
-This can be true with anything new that you are learning, but with support from your family, friends, lactation consultants and other health care providers, breastfeeding can be a rewarding experience that comes with some added benefits — it can make both moms and babies healthier.
+This can be true with anything new you’re learning, but with support from your family, friends, lactation consultants and other healthcare providers, breastfeeding can be a rewarding experience that comes with some added benefits — it can make parents and babies healthier.

-“Breast milk provides just the right nutrients to help an infant grow strong in its first months of life,” says Jessica Sember, BSN, International Board Certified Lactation Consultant (IBCLC) at Geisinger Medical Center.
-“The old saying that ‘breast is best’ is absolutely true for mothers, too.”
+“Breast milk provides just the right nutrients to help an infant grow strong in their first months of life,” says Jessica Sember, BSN, International Board Certified Lactation Consultant (IBCLC) at Geisinger.
+“The old saying that ‘breast is best’ is absolutely true for parents, too.”

 1. Reduce the risk of SIDS

 The causes of sudden infant death syndrome (SIDS) aren’t always identifiable, but experts have identified risk factors and have tips for reducing the chance of SIDS — including breastfeeding.

 “There is evidence that breastfeeding may reduce the incidence of SIDS,” says Sember.

 It’s thought that breastfeeding helps protect infants from certain infections that may put them at higher risk of SIDS.

 Breast milk contains antibodies that help protect your baby from certain types of bacteria and viruses.
 A baby who consumes nothing but breast milk for the first six months is less likely to have bouts of diarrhea, ear infections or respiratory illnesses.

 For parents, breastfeeding can reduce the risk of certain types of reproductive cancers, including ovarian, breast and uterine.
 The longer a person breastfeeds, the greater the protection.